bgreg/humanist-errors/README.md

 [![Join the chat at https://gitter.im/bgreg/humanist-errors](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/bgreg/humanist-errors?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Humanist errors is a system for extending ruby exception messages.
-It will prepend the standard output with text defined in the humanist errors dictionary.
+It will prepend the standard output with text defined in the humanist errors dictionary that hopefully explains what is going on a little better.

 ## Installation